seyyah/me/kaynak/README.md

 - guha10-radon: [DIFFERENTIAL RADON TRANSFORM FOR GAIT RECOGNITION][guha10-radon], IEEE, 2010, Tanaya Guha, Rabab Ward

+- huang98: [A statistical approach for recognizing humans by gait using sp atial-temporal templates][huang98], P.S.
+Huang and C.J.
+Harris and M.S.
+  Nixon, Image Processing, International Conference on, 1998

 - kale04: [Identification of Humans Using Gait][kale04], 2004, Kale A. ,
   Sundaresan A. , A. N. Rajagopalan, Cuntoor N. ,Roy-Chowdhury A. ,Krüger V. , Chellappa R.